Australia’s leader seeks to declare national emergency after some of the worst floods in history

 The nation has been living under the La Niña weather pattern since November, which ushered in a wetter, cooler summer in northern and eastern Australia.
 With the ground saturated and dams at capacity, the heavy rainfall is quickly swelling into record water levels and flash flooding.

 Although the complexity of the weather systems involved in extreme rain makes it hard to pinpoint the role of climate change in flooding events, excessive and, in some cases, record-setting rainfall is expected to become more frequent in a warming climate.
-The United Nations Intergovernmental Panel on Climate Change projects heavy precipitation events will increase 7 percent for every 1.8 degrees F. (1 Celsius) of warming over the coming decades.
+The U.N.
+Intergovernmental Panel on Climate Change projects heavy precipitation events will increase 7 percent for every 1.8 degrees Fahrenheit (1 degree Celsius) of warming over the coming decades.

 Sydney, the commercial capital, has recorded its wettest start to a year ever, according to the country’s weather bureau, with more flooding predicted in coming days.
-Two bodies were pulled from a stormwater canal in western Sydney on Tuesday, believed to be that of a mother and her adult son, missing since Sunday.
+Two bodies were pulled from a stormwater canal in western Sydney on Tuesday, believed to be those of a mother and her adult son, missing since Sunday.
 Their car was found washed up nearby.

 An evacuation warning was issued for areas near a major dam in the city’s north on Tuesday after it started to overflow, affecting thousands of residents.
 Some suburbs remained inundated by floodwaters Wednesday.